swapanroy/Interactive-Quiz-Generator/README.md

     *   For PDFs, enter a topic to extract relevant pages.
     *   Click "Start Quiz" for the visual mode.
     *   Or, click the **Microphone Icon** in the bottom right to talk to the Quiz Master!

-#  Run and deploy your AI Studio app

-This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/17RWZF58FuQFRecLXNYzyzWy9kMk5Z-VY

 ## 7. Future Improvements
 *   **Spaced Repetition:** Saving user progress to a database to resurface weak questions after 1, 3, and 7 days.
 *   **Multi-Voice Support:** Allowing users to choose different AI personas (e.g., "Strict Professor" vs. "Study Buddy").
 *   **Mobile App:** Wrapping the PWA into a native container for better background audio handling.